maxgoldberg25/GlobeTrotter/README.md

 - **Image Storage**: Cloudinary
 - **Deployment**: Vercel

+## AI Location Detection

+GlobeTrotter now features experimental AI-powered location detection for photos.
+This feature helps users identify where their photos were taken when they're unsure of the location.

+### How It Works

+1. **Upload a Photo**: In the photo upload form, select an image from your device
+2. **AI Detection**: If you don't know where the photo was taken, click "Use AI to Detect Location"
+3. **Review Results**: The AI will analyze landmarks and visual features to guess the location
+4. **Verify on Map**: Once detected, the location will be displayed on the map for confirmation
+5. **Edit if Needed**: You can still manually adjust the location if the AI prediction isn't accurate

+### Technical Implementation

+- Powered by Picarta AI's image recognition technology
+- Uses landmark recognition and geographical feature analysis
+- Results include latitude, longitude, and location name when available
+- The experimental feature has varying accuracy depending on recognizable landmarks

+### Privacy Note

+- All image processing is done securely
+- Photos are not stored by the AI service
+- Users retain full control over which photos to analyze
+- Location data is only saved when the user confirms the upload

+> **Note**: This is an experimental feature and may not accurately identify all locations.
+Results work best for photos with recognizable landmarks or distinctive geographical features.

 ## Live Demo

 🌎 **Try GlobeTrotter**: [https://globe-trotter-sable.vercel.app/](https://globe-trotter-sable.vercel.app/)

 Experience the live application and explore features like:
 - Interactive world map with photo locations